SPerrott22/Deepcell-to-QuPath/README.md

 This pipeline connects a deep-learning powered cell segmentation model to open-source software that can perform neighborhood analysis and clustering.

-Using this pipeline will convert Mesmer-generated instance segmentation masks of nuclei from an fluorescence ome-tiff to PathCellObjects in QuPath with auto-generated cytoplasms, from which a csv containing x/y coordinates and marker intensities per cell can be readily downloaded via QuPath's user interface.
-This is basically like using QuPath's StarDist plugin but with a deep learning model.
+Using this pipeline will convert Mesmer-generated instance segmentation masks of nuclei from a fluorescence ome-tiff to PathCellObjects in QuPath with auto-generated cytoplasms, from which a csv containing x/y coordinates and marker intensities per cell can be readily downloaded via QuPath's user interface.
+In other words, it is like using QuPath's StarDist plugin but with a deep learning model.

 ## How To Use